 Content marketers love to toss around buzzwords.

-From going after low-hanging fruit to growth hacking your way into existence, these terms have truth to them, but the meaning gets lost if overused.
+From going after low-hanging fruit to growth hacking your way into existence, these terms have truth, but the meaning gets lost if overused.

-SEO has become a buzzword too.
+SEO (search engine optimization) has become one such buzzword.
 People who don’t truly understand the term and its requirements use it to impress clients or prove credibility.
-As an agency that offers SEO services and has an emphasis on SEO-focused content marketing, these people make us look bad.
+As an agency that offers SEO services and emphasizes SEO-focused content marketing, these people make us look bad.

-To set the record straight, we decided to go back to the basics.
-Here is a guide on what SEO content actually is, why your business needs it and how to create optimized content that Google will rank.
+We decided to go back to the basics to set the record straight.
+Here is a guide on what SEO content actually is, why your business needs it, and how to create optimized content that will rank.

 What is SEO Content?